Sam Durham

-Sam Durham (born 19 July 2001) is an Australian rules footballer who plays for Essendon in the Australian Football League (AFL).
-He was recruited by Essendon with the 9th draft pick in the 2021 mid season draft.
+Sam Durham (born 09 July 2001) is an Australian rules footballer who plays for Essendon in the Australian Football League (AFL).

+AFL career

+Durham was recruited by Essendon with the 9th draft pick in the 2021 mid-season draft.
 He made his debut in round 18 of the 2021 season against North Melbourne.
 He collected 11 disposals in an 18-point victory.

 Durham was upgraded to Essendon's senior list for the 2023 season after a season and a half on the rookie list.
+Durham kicked the winning goal for Essendon with 7 seconds left, in the annual Dreamtime at the 'G match against Richmond.
+Durham also won Essendon's Player of the Month award in August of that season, to cap off a strong season.

+Durham again rose to new heights in the 2024 season, having his true breakout season as he was deployed as a full time midfielder and established himself as one of Essendon's best and most important players.
+During the season, Durham also signed a 4 year contract extension with the Bombers, through to the end of 2028.

+Statistics

+Updated to the end of the 2025 season.